apache/apisix/README.md

 sudo apisix start
 ```

-2. try limit count plugin

-Limit count plugin is a good start to try APISIX,
-you can follow the [documentation of limit count](doc/plugins/limit-count.md).
+2. Try the getting started guide

+The getting-started guide is a good way to learn the basics of APISIX.
+Follow the [getting started guide](doc/getting-started.md).

 Then you can try more [plugins](doc/README.md#plugins).